apache/trafficcontrol/docs/source/development/building.rst

 ==============================
 Each Traffic Control component can be individually built, and the instructions for doing so may be found in their respective component's development documentation.

+.. _docs-build:

 Building This Documentation
 ---------------------------
-This documentation uses the `Sphinx documentation build system <http://www.sphinx-doc.org/en/master/>`_, and as such requires a Python3 version that is at least 3.4.1, but no greater than 3.6.5\ [3]_.
+This documentation uses the `Sphinx documentation build system <http://www.sphinx-doc.org/en/master/>`_, and as such requires a Python3 version that is at least 3.4.1.
 It also has dependency on Sphinx, and Sphinx extensions and themes.
 All of these can be easily installed using `pip` by referencing the requirements file like so:

 .. code-block:: shell
 	:caption: Run from the Repository's Root Directory